QUARRY GARDEN

 Minneapolis, Minnesota

-Wild respite, material richness and modern simplicity are the foundation for the Quarry Garden.
-Situated in an urban neighborhood in south Minneapolis, the Quarry Garden transforms a typical residential yard into a collection of wild garden rooms.
-The heart of the garden is a 25’ x 50’ sunken granite “quarry”, wrapped by a thicket of forty whitespire birch and hemlock trees.
+• Situated in an urban neighborhood in South Minneapolis, the Quarry Garden transforms a typical residential yard into a collection of wild garden rooms.
+The heart of the garden is a 25’ x 50’ sunken granite “quarry”, wrapped by a thicket of forty Whitespire birch and Eastern hemlock trees.
 In this quiet and meditative space, the city disappears.

 PROJECT DETAILS